dahlia/sider/docs/roadmap.rst

 Transactions
    The key feature Sider 0.2 ships will be a transaction support.
-   It has been being developed in the branch :branch`transaction`.
+   It has been being developed in the branch :branch:`transaction`.

 Sorted sets (:class:`sider.sortedset`)
    Redis sorted sets will be mapped to an interface like